Medical surge

 A medical surge occurs when "patient volumes challenge or exceed a hospital's servicing capacity"—often but not always tied to high volume of patients in a hospital's emergency room.
 Medical surges can occur after a mass casualty incident.
 In a poll by the American College of Emergency Physicians (ACEP) in May 2018, 93% of doctors said their US emergency rooms were not fully prepared for medical surges.
 6% said their emergency departments were fully prepared.

 Hospital preparation

+Hospitals preparation to manage an increase in patient volumes has been highlighted in recent times due to different man-made or natural-caused disasters.
+The Covid-19 pandemic is a recent well-known disaster situation and has made a big impact on the preparedness work.
+But hospital disaster preparation is at least described in the Second World War.
 Some hospitals, such as San Francisco General Hospital, have medical surge exercises to train staff.

-Medical Surge Capacity
+Medical surge capacity

 In February 2019, the American Hospital Association released a report that medical surge capacity was one of four major challenges threatening rural hospitals' ability to provide care, along with the "opioid epidemic," violence in the community, and cyber threats.